 instructor’s attendance policy;

-Final examinations will be given by all faculty members and taken by all students; however, an alternate method of evaluation approved by the chair/director and the faculty member may be used when the subject matter makes a traditional final examination inappropriate.
+Final examinations will be given by all faculty members and taken by all students; however, an alternate method of evaluation approved by the chair or director and the faculty member may be used when the subject matter makes a traditional final examination inappropriate.

-Faculty members who wish to change the time of a final for an entire class may do so with permission from their Chair/Director and College Dean.
+Faculty members who wish to change the time of a final examination for an entire class may do so with permission from their chair or director and college dean.

-Instructors should retain final examinations according to the Records Retention schedule, so that students may profit by reviewing them and so that grading errors may be corrected.
+Instructors should retain final examinations according to the RRS, so that students may profit by reviewing them and so that grading errors may be corrected.

-The choice of course instructional material, including textbooks, is a departmental/school responsibility.
-Departments/schools may specify a required text, allow the instructor a choice of several options, or allow the instructor to choose without restriction.
+The choice of course instructional material, including textbooks, is a departmental or school responsibility.
+Departments or schools may specify a required text, allow the instructor a choice of several options, or allow the instructor to choose without restriction.

 Instructors must observe deadlines established by the bookstore to ensure that texts are available at the appropriate time.